-Birth allowance: Paid for the birth of the insured's first three children.
+Birth allowance: The mother and child must undergo prescribed medical examinations.
+Paid for the birth of the insured's first three children.

 Family Allowance Benefits

 Family allowance: 1,000 CFA francs a month is paid for each child.
 The allowance is paid quarterly.